top of page

 Incoterms® in Export-Import Business: Understanding the Basics

-In international trade, incoterms® are essential for ensuring that both the seller and the buyer understand their obligations and responsibilities for delivering goods.
-Incoterms®, short for International Commercial Terms, are standardized terms developed by the International Chamber of Commerce (ICC) to provide a common language for buyers and sellers to use when negotiating the terms of a contract.
+In international trade, Incoterms® are essential for ensuring that both the seller and the buyer understand their obligations and responsibilities in delivering goods.
+Incoterms®, short for International Commercial Terms, are standardized terms developed by the International Chamber of Commerce (ICC) to provide a common language for buyers and sellers when negotiating contract terms.

 Image of an Incoterms chart outlining the different terms used in international trade transactions.
 The chart is divided into sections, each containing information about a specific Incoterms term, including definition, responsibilities, and application.